This article applies to England, Wales and Scotland.

 Important: This guide provides information about UK employment law.
 It is not legal advice.
 Every situation is different.
 If you are dealing with a workplace dispute, consider speaking to a solicitor for advice specific to your circumstances.

-In brief: Pregnancy and maternity discrimination claims rose 68% year-on-year to 387 complaints in Q2 2025/26.
-These claims have the highest ACAS settlement rate of any claim type at 41%, and 94% are resolved without ever reaching a hearing.
-Just 1% succeeded at a full hearing, with the vast majority settling early.
+In brief: Pregnancy and maternity discrimination claims reached 448 in Q3 2025/26 (October to December 2025, provisional), up 85% year-on-year.
+These claims retain the highest ACAS settlement rate of any claim type at 41%, and 94% are resolved without ever reaching a hearing.
+The data is more encouraging for pregnancy discrimination claims than for almost any other type of tribunal complaint.

 If you have been treated unfairly at work because of pregnancy, maternity leave, or anything connected to having a baby, the data shows you are more likely to reach a settlement than with almost any other type of tribunal claim.
-Pregnancy discrimination complaints have risen sharply over the past year, and the ACAS settlement rate for these claims is the highest across all claim types.
+Pregnancy discrimination complaints have risen 85% year-on-year — among the sharpest growth rates of any claim type.

 How many people are in your position?